maelvls/users-grpc/README.md

   users-cli [command]

 Available Commands:
-  create      searchs users from the remote users-gprc service get         prints an user by its email (must be exact, not partial) help        Help about any command list        lists all users
+  create      searchs users from the remote users-grpc service get         prints an user by its email (must be exact, not partial) help        Help about any command list        lists all users